Striveworks/valor/docs/metrics.md

 To calculate Average Recall (AR), we:

-1. Find the count of true positives above a certain IOU threshold (e.g., .5) for all images containing a ground truth of a particular class.
+1. Find the count of true positives above specified IOU and confidence thresholds for all images containing a ground truth of a particular class.
 2. Divide that count of true positives by the total number of ground truths to get the recall value per class and IOU threshold.
 Append that recall value to a list.
 3. Repeat steps 1 & 2 for multiple IOU thresholds (e.g., [.5, .75])
 4. Take the average of our list of recalls to arrive at the AR value per class.